Aditya0208web/Event-Scheduler-with-Conflict-Detection/README.md

-# 🌐🔧 SMART EVENT SCHEDULER USING HASH TABLES WITH LINEAR PROBING IN C📅
+# 🌐🔧 SMART EVENT SCHEDULER 📅

 An efficient scheduling system built using C programming that utilizes a hash table to allocate events to time slots.
 The system handles scheduling conflicts using linear probing, ensuring no two events overwrite each other.